WMI Student Scholars

 These groups are founded by WMI Student Scholars & Graduate Scholars and have led to the building of support systems that provide networking, mentorship opportunities and group community service projects and activities.

-To date, twelve WMI Fellowships have been established in Ghana, Kenya, Liberia, Malawi, Nepal, Nigeria, Pakistan, Rwanda, Sierra Leone, South Sudan, Uganda and Zimbabwe!
+Fourteen WMI Fellowships have been established in Ghana, Kenya, Liberia, Malawi, Mexico, Nepal, Nigeria, Pakistan, Rwanda, Sierra Leone, South Sudan, Uganda, Zambia and Zimbabwe!
 If you are from one of these nations, reach out to one of the current leaders and introduce yourself!

 If you want to start a WMI Fellowship in your nation, are an existing Fellowship interested in the Fellowship Development Fund check out the Fellowship resources.